matrix-org/matrix-spec/content/client-server-api/modules/read_markers.md

 The user's unread marker in a room is kept under an `m.marked_unread` event in the room's [account data](#client-config).
-The event may be read to determine the user's current unread marker state in the room, and just like other account data events the event will be pushed down the event stream when updated.
+The event may be read to determine the user's current unread marker state in the room.
+Just like other account data events, the event will be pushed down the event stream when updated.

 {{% event event="m.marked_unread" %}}